savegame/QField/docs/docs/fieldwork/variables.md

 \"Global Variables\" tab.

 ::: {.container .clearer .text-center}
-![Configuration of two new global variables in addition to the pre-defined system variables.](../assets/images/configure_global_variables.png)
+!![Configuration of two new global variables in addition to the pre-defined system variables.](../assets/images/configure_global_variables.png)
 :::